CDCgov/metapop-model/README.md

-# Sandbox for a stochastic SEIR model in python
+# A stochastic SEIR metapopulation model in python

 ⚠️ This is a work in progress